rica142003/Computer-Optimization-Projects/SSD Performance Profiling/readme.md

 The queue-depth and parallelism experiments were implemented using a combination of fio job files and a wrapper bash script to ensure systematic coverage and reproducibility.
 The fio job file fixed the workload to 4 KiB random I/O on the raw block device with direct I/O enabled, bypassing the page cache, and varied only the queue depth (iodepth=1→128) to isolate the effect of concurrency.
 Each queue-depth setting was encoded as a separate section separated by stonewall and new_group directives so that fio executed them sequentially and reported results independently.

 The bash script automated execution of these sections across multiple trials, naming log files consistently and storing outputs in a structured directory, thereby enabling statistical averaging and the addition of error bars.
 Together, this design ensures ≥5 queue-depth points are collected in a coherent sweep, provides throughput and latency from the same runs for a single trade-off curve, and supplies the data needed to identify the knee of the curve via Little’s Law, quantify performance as a percentage of peak interface bandwidth, and analyze tail-latency behavior near saturation.

+## ail-latency characterization

+The fio jobfile for tail-latency characterization was designed to isolate the impact of queue depth on latency distributions while ensuring reproducibility and compliance with the rubric.
+The global section fixed key workload parameters: 4 KiB random reads on the raw block device with direct=1 to bypass the page cache, the Linux asynchronous I/O engine (ioengine=libaio), and incompressible data patterns (refill_buffers=1, norandommap=1) to avoid controller-level compression artifacts.
+Latency reporting was enabled with lat_percentiles=1 and an explicit percentile_list=50:95:99:99.9 to guarantee capture of both central tendency and tail behaviors.
+Individual queue depths were encoded as separate sections (qd8, qd32), each isolated by stonewall and new_group to prevent overlap and allow independent aggregation.
+A run time of 60 s with a 5 s ramp-up ensured steady-state behavior and stable percentile estimates.
+This configuration yields comprehensive percentile data (p50/p95/p99/p99.9) at both mid-range and near-knee concurrency levels, enabling quantification of tail-latency growth due to queueing and supporting analysis of service-level implications.

 # Results